ModusCreateOrg/budgeting/Readme.md

 * `npm run build` - build app for deployment
 * `npm run lint` - lint check
 * `npm run lint:fix` - lint check + autofixes + prettify code with __prettier__

+## Want more?
+This project is maintained by [Modus Create](https://moduscreate.com).
+Fantastic React apps are in our DNA so give as a buzz if we can help with your awesome project.

 ## License
 [MIT](License.md)